eLyiN/WikiNecro/Getting-Started.md

 7. Put the DefaultLatitude and DefaultLongitude which can be found [here](http://mondeca.com/index.php/en/any-place-en) to fit your desired location.
 8. Safe file
 8. Run the `PoGo.NecroBot.CLI.exe`
+9. For Google login paste your code into the website that pops up (Ctrl+V)
+10. Click next and next again and Bot will start.
 9. Profit.

 ***